 - They’re not only some of the most expensive cars out there, but Aston Martins are also among the most expensive vehicles to insure.
 You’ll typically want more than just minimum liability coverage for this sports car, expanding your protection through an umbrella policy and comprehensive coverage.

-- How much you’ll pay to insure your Aston Martin varies widely depending on how much coverage you’re looking for.
+- How much you’ll pay to insure your Aston Martin varies depending on how much coverage you’re looking for.

 - Not every insurance company sells specialty or high-end car insurance.
 Compare providers specializing in high-performance car insurance.

 - Aston Martins are built for safety — which, for any other car, would result in lower insurance rates.
 But because of its exclusivity, an Aston Martin isn’t stringently tested by the federal government, affecting official safety ratings available.
 Without safety ratings, you’re on the hook for expensive insurance.

 Q by Aston Martin is a personalization service that allows Q customers to work with a design team to create their own unique, custom car.
 Aston Martin’s goal for its Q customers is to create the ultimate Aston Martin.